The Impact of Shocks on the Vertical Structure of Eccentric Disks: Discussion

 Numerical simulations of TDEs \citep[e.g.,][]{Shiokawa+2015,Sadowski+2016,BonnerotLu2020} have also shown that after the debris has passed through the nozzle and apocenter shocks, it takes the form of an elliptical disk whose eccentricity and aspect ratio are high enough for vertical gravitational pumping to create the sort of shocks studied here {(the criteria are illustrated in Figure~\ref{fig:e_L_rapo})}.
 TDE disks are therefore likely to become still hotter and more vertically extended.
 They may also become sources of rapidly-moving unbound gas near apocenter (Section~\ref{subsec:energetics}).

 The energy conversion by these shocks driven by vertical gravity could be a potentially significant energy dissipation mechanism supplementary to energy dissipation in the outer shocks driven by orbital motion \citep{Shiokawa+2015}.
-The outer shocks can heat the gas up to $\sim 0.1\times$ the virial temperature at apocenter \citep{Shiokawa+2015}; { the vertical shocks can likewise deposit that much heat in disks as thick and eccentric as created in TDEs, thus augmenting the available heat at the order-unity level.}
+The outer shocks can heat the gas up to $\sim 0.1\times$ the virial temperature at apocenter \citep{Shiokawa+2015}; as shown in Section~\ref{sec:expelled}, the vertical shocks can likewise deposit comparable amounts of energy ($\sim e_b$ per unit mass) in disks as thick and eccentric as created in TDEs, thus augmenting the available heat at the order-unity level.

 To gain a sense of the regime in which these disks may operate, it is useful to make a few estimates.
 Eccentric disks in TDEs are {generally} optically thick: the vertical electron scattering optical depth to the midplane is